kdmayer/PV_Pipeline/README.md

 ## Hint:

-TileCoords.pickle should be splitted into multiple parts.
+- TileCoords.pickle should be splitted into multiple parts.
 By doing so, you can run multiple pipelines simultaneously, each of which only downloads and processes tiles specified in its respective TileCoords.pickle file.

+- Tiles covering an area of 240x240m are downloaded (4800x4800 pixels), splitted into images of size 16x16m, and then classified in order to record the GPS coordinates of solar panels in a database

 ## License: